mtconnect/cppagent/README.md

     AllowPut = yes
     AllowPutFrom = 192.168.1.72, 192.168.1.73

 This will allow the two machines to post data to the MTConnect agent.
-Any the data can be either data item values or assets.
+The data can be either data item values or assets.
 The primary use of this capability is uploading assets from a process or even the command line using utilities like curl.
 I'll be using curl for these examples.

 For example, with curl you can use the -d option to send data to the server.
 The data will be in standard form data format, so all you need to do is to pass the `<data_item_name>=<data_item_value>` to set the values, as follows: